chaconnewu/awesome-augmented/original_awesomes/awesome-osx-command-line.md

 shell for OS X, Linux, and the rest of the family.
 - [Fisherman](http://fisherman.sh) - A blazing fast, modern plugin manager for Fish.
 - [The Fishshell Framework](https://github.com/oh-my-fish/oh-my-fish) - Provides core infrastructure to allow you to install packages which extend or modify the look of your shell.
+- [Installation & Configuration Tutorial](https://github.com/ellerbrock/fish-shell-setup-osx) - How to Setup Fish Shell with Fisherman, Powerline Fonts, iTerm2 and Budspencer Theme on OS X.

 #### Zsh
 Install the latest version and set as current users' default shell: